 It’s not the easiest story you will ever hear.

 I met Judy Kottick more than 20 years ago when our daughters were in a toddler playgroup together.
 Judy’s daughter Ella was kind and full of life.
 A joy.
 Apple right near the tree.

 Ella grew into a remarkable dancer and artist and graduated from Macalester College in 2011.
-She planned to pursue a doctorate in psychology, aspiring to provide mental health services to underserved populations.
+She planned to pursue a doctorate in psychology, aspiring to provide mental health services to undeserved populations.

 In January 2013, while crossing a Brooklyn intersection known to be among the most dangerous in the city, Ella was hit by a bus.
 She never had a chance.

 Her mom and dad, Judy and Ken broke into a million pieces, unsure how they could go on.

 It was a sleepless year for Ken and Judy.
 Judy often found herself at her computer in the middle of the night.
 She wasn’t entirely sure what she was looking for – maybe there was someone who might understand her pain.